nova-pkgs/python/Doc/library/webbrowser.rst

    Open *url* in a new page ("tab") of the default browser, if possible, otherwise equivalent to :func:`open_new`.

+   .. versionadded:: 2.5

-.. function:: get(using=None)
+.. function:: get([name])

-   Return a controller object for the browser type *using*.
-If *using* is ``None``, return a controller for a default browser appropriate to the caller's environment.
+   Return a controller object for the browser type *name*.
+If *name* is empty, return a controller for a default browser appropriate to the caller's environment.

-.. function:: register(name, constructor, instance=None, *, preferred=False)
+.. function:: register(name, constructor[, instance])

    Register the browser type *name*.
 Once a browser type is registered, the :func:`get` function can return a controller for that browser type.
 If